 Whichever pursuits or projects she is involved with, Jenny uses words, stories and conversations to help people build bridges inside and out.
 And because she has worn many hats over the years, she brings a variety of skills and experiences to the stage and the page.

 When asked what inspires her the most, Jenny said: “Words, because they can change the world – and create entirely new ones.”

-For more information about Jenny and her various pursuits and projects, click on the buttons below, or contact Jenny today.
+For more information about Jenny, click on the buttons below, or contact Jenny today.

-I started out doing scientific editing and writing, and began freelancing in proofreading and copyediting.
-Then when I edited my first book, that changed everything.
-I now focus on substantive and developmental book editing where I dig deep into the manuscript to help authors tell the best story possible.
-With 19 published titles to my credit, I am known for working with authors to reveal the truth in the telling and capture the imagination and interest of readers.
+From scientific editing and writing to proofreading and copyediting, Jenny now focuses on substantive book editing where she can dig deep into the manuscript to help authors tell the best story possible.
+With 20 published titles to her credit, Jenny is known for working with authors to reveal the truth in the telling and capture the imagination and interest of readers.

-- Toastmasters International, where I have two Distinguished Toastmaster designations in leadership and communication, the highest educational achievement in that organisation,
+- Toastmasters International, where Jenny has achieved two Distinguished Toastmaster designations in leadership and communication, the highest educational achievement in that organisation.

-- Manitoba Association of Playwrights, where writers of all levels are encouraged and celebrated by other playwrights, and
+- Manitoba Association of Playwrights, where writers of all levels are encouraged and celebrated by other playwrights.